-This Ordinance adds to Chapter 14 - Zoning Ordinances of the City of Brady Code of Ordinances as set forth in the attached Exhibit A
+This Ordinance adds to Chapter 14 - Zoning Ordinances of the City of Brady Code of Ordinances as set forth in the attached Exhibit A creating Article 14.200.

 SECTION 2.
 RELATION TO OTHER ORDINANCES.

 This ordinance shall not be construed to require or allow any act which is prohibited by any other ordinance.
 This ordinance is specifically subordinate to any ordinance or regulations of the City of Brady pertaining to building and construction safety or to pedestrian and traffic safety.